besartelezi/advanced-interactions/README.md

 I have also chosen to follow the steps on that website, because they're using Javascript classes, something I'm **extremely** unfamiliar with, but something I really want to learn.

 ## The Ups and Downs of the Learning Experience
+Thanks to the before mentioned website, I was able to create a working carousel for my project.
+I learned **a lot** of things by creating it by following the steps the website mentioned.
+I now have more knowledge about the Javascript classes, and how you can manipulate classnames to create effects with CSS.

+Adding a parallax effect was also quite easy thanks to CSS.
+I hope I can put everything I learned now to use in a future assignment.

+##